The stochastic fractional nonlinear Schr\"odinger equations in $H^{\alpha}$ and structure-preserving algorithm: Stochastic symplecticity

 \begin{remark} Theorem \ref{msy} states that the stochastic nonlinear Schr\"odinger equation \eqref{orie07} exhibits a stochastic multi-symplectic conservation law, making it a stochastic multi-symplectic Hamiltonian system.
 When $\alpha=2$, this result reduces to the classical findings, as shown in \cite{CH16}.
 Furthermore, if we disregard the noise term, the system \eqref{symple} satisfies the generalized multi-symplectic conservation law

 This outcome aligns with the deterministic results, as demonstrated in \cite[Theorem 2.3]{WH18}. \end{remark}

-The preservation of the stochastic symplectic structure has the following theorem. \begin{theorem}(Preservation of the stochastic symplectic structure).
-The phase flow of stochastic nonlinear Schr\"odinger equation \eqref{orie07} preserves the stochastic symplectic structure. \end{theorem} \begin{proof} Spatially integrating the multi-symplectic conservation law \eqref{conservation}, we obtain
+The preservation of the stochastic symplectic structure has the following theorem.
+The proof is left in Appendix A. \begin{lemma}(Preservation of the stochastic symplectic structure).
+The phase flow of stochastic nonlinear Schr\"odinger equation \eqref{orie07} preserves the stochastic symplectic structure. \end{lemma}